arrow-kt/arrow-website/content/docs/learn/resilience/circuitbreaker.md

 <!--- TEST_NAME CircuitBreaker -->

-When a service is being overloaded, interacting with it more may only worsen its overloaded state.
-Especially when combined with retry mechanisms such as [`Schedule`](../retry-and-repeat/), in some cases simply using a back-off retry policy might not be sufficient during peak traffics.
+When a service is overloaded, additional interaction may only worsen its overloaded state.
+This is especially true when combined with retry mechanisms such as [`Schedule`](../retry-and-repeat/).
+Sometimes, simply using a back-off retry policy might not be sufficient during peak traffic.
 To prevent such overloaded resources from overloading, a **circuit breaker** protects the service by failing fast.
-This helps us achieve stability, and prevents cascading failures in distributed systems.
+This helps us achieve stability and prevents cascading failures in distributed systems.

 ## Circuit breaker protocol